 The hostel was very crowded at the time of our visit and it wasn’t the most clean place we stayed in but overall we had a good stay.

 Inner Mongolia Grassland Options

-When selecting your Inner Mongolia tour of the grassland, there is a choice between different grassland areas, if you’re lucky.
+When selecting which Inner Mongolia tour of the grassland to take, you get to choose between different grassland areas, if you’re lucky.

-Depending on which hub city you use, your options are limited to that area.
+Depending on which hub city you use, your options might be limited to that area.
 Many travelers pass through Hohhot, but we quickly listed the most popular grassland regions in Inner Mongolia.

-We explain more about our chosen grassland tour below!
+We’ll explain more about the grassland tour we did below!

 Xilamuren Grassland is the most frequently visited by travelers and Chinese tourists alike.
 The grassland is easily accessible from Hohhot and you can either do a day trip or a multiple day trip with a travel agency in Hohhot.

 This is the grassland we visited and if you want to know what it was like, keep reading!